-Roebothan McKay Marshall Accident and Injury Law has applied for a text amendment to the Commercial Central Mixed Use (CCM) Zone to accommodate a proposed 6-storey mixed-use building.
+Roebothan McKay Marshall Accident and Injury Law has applied for a text amendment to the Commercial Central Mixed Use (CCM) Zone to accommodate a proposed 6-storey mixed-use building with law offices, residential apartments, a museum and indoor parking.
 The property is currently zoned CCM and is within the Commercial Downtown District of the St. John's Municipal Plan.
-The CCM Zone allows for a maximum building height of 15 metres and therefore an amendment is required.
-Further, the property is located within Heritage Area 1 and the former Breakwater Books and S. O. Steele Building at 100 Water Street is designated by Council as a Heritage Building and the Province as a Registered Heritage Structure.
+The CCM Zone allows for a maximum building height of 15 metres and, therefore, an amendment is required.
+Further, the property is located within Heritage Area 1 and the former Breakwater Books/S. O. Steele Building at 100 Water Street is designated by Council as a Heritage Building and the Province as a Registered Heritage Structure.